kelllyy101/expense_py/README.md

 5. Filtering and Searching: Implement the ability to filter and search expenses based on specific criteria, such as date range, category, or keyword.
 This functionality will help users find relevant transactions quickly.

-6. Currency Support: Ensure the Expense Tracker CLI supports different currencies to accommodate users from various regions.

-7. User-Friendly Interface: Design an intuitive and user-friendly command-line interface that makes it easy for users to interact with the expense tracker efficiently.
+6. User-Friendly Interface: Design an intuitive and user-friendly command-line interface that makes it easy for users to interact with the expense tracker efficiently.

-8. Data Persistence: Utilize file or database storage to save and retrieve user expense data, ensuring that the information is available across multiple sessions.
+7. Data Persistence: Utilise file to save and retrieve user expense data, ensuring that the information is available across multiple sessions.

-9. Budget Alerts: Optionally, provide users with budget alerts or notifications when their spending approaches or exceeds predefined limits.
+8. Budget Alerts: Optionally, provide users with budget alerts or notifications when their spending approaches or exceeds predefined limits.

-10. Data Visualisation: Consider incorporating data visualisation options to present expense data graphically, offering users a visual representation of their financial data.

-By focusing on these features, the Expense Tracker CLI will offer a powerful and versatile expense management solution for users to maintain control over their financial activities and make informed decisions regarding their spending habits.

 ## The Structure Plane